Creating a package

 - Target directory - defaults to

-./my-feature(a child of the current directory, which ends up sibling totinycld/).
-Must not exist or must be empty. - Link into the app shell now? - the scaffolder can clone the
+./my-feature.
+Must not exist or must be empty. - Link into the workspace now? - the scaffolder can assemble (or attach to) the workspace and run

 Every prompt has a matching flag, so the scaffolder can run fully non-interactively (handy for CI, scripted setups, and autonomous coding agents):